cbpowell/coredns-consul/README.md

         // Use coredns-consul metadata tag to define ACL (like "allow trusted") acl_metada_tag coredns-consul

+        // Do not apply ACLs to services tagged with "coredns.ignoreacl" acl_ignore_tag coredns.ignoreacl

         // Use traefik as service proxy, looking for same tag used to enable traefik service_proxy traefik.enable=true traefik